 “I wouldn’t call this big,” Leona said.
 “I’d call it humongous maximus.”
 She glanced at Kevin.
 He just smiled and stared at the surf.
 She noticed his eyes were on the inner part of the cove.

 “It’s possible to get out there from the beach,” he answered.

 “Yep,” he said.
 “Look right there in the upper-most lee of the cove.
 All the water the waves are bringing in is ripping back out through there like a river during spring thaw.”

 “But the waves from the whitewater shore break are way bigger than regular big surf.
+The smallest ones are bigger than the side of a train.
 How could you get past that?”